tomas321/masters_thesis/docs/existing_solutions.md

 - logged data is periodically copied from the VM disk to the host disk at given time of the day
     - the authors suggest it's a hard to identify by the attacker

-- after that the data is store in a database with a given structure
+- after that the data is stored in a database with a given structure
     - data from each ssh login attempt
     - data from each successful ssh connection - tty buffer content and tty name
     - data of programs executed  with parameters and the terminal in which it ran